 I visited in 2014.
 This post has been updated since.

-The Parthenon was dedicated to the goddess Athena Parthenos, the patroness of Athens.
+So, Acropolis vs Parthenon, what's the difference?
+The Acropolis is the high hill the Parthenon is built on.
+The Parthenon is a temple dedicated to the goddess Athena Parthenos, the patroness of Athens.
 It’s the most iconic building on the site and the most important surviving structure of Classical Greece.

 Its unique design has been imitated all over the world – although it looks simple, there are no true verticals or horizontals in the entire building!
 Every building block was built with utter precision, fitting perfectly into another.